 DeBeers: A Diamond is Forever (1947)

 There is a famous saying that if something isn’t broke, don’t try to fix it.
 It’s the case with the A Diamond is Forever campaign that has been running for over 70 years!
-Did you know that only 10% of engagement rings contained diamonds before this slogan was created?
+It is said that only 10% of engagement rings contained diamonds before they created this slogan?

 Dove: Campaign for Real Beauty (2013)